-This is Where it gets difficult
+This is where it gets difficult.

-240 Spencer Court
+My Life In The ’60s @ 240 Spencer Court

 The apartment I lived in was on the left side of this building.
 I remember I lived in the basement for a short while, then I moved upstairs to the back bedroom.
 There were three bedrooms on the main floor, one of which didn’t have any windows.
-There was a cut out space in the wall for light between the middle bedroom and the back bedroom.
+There was a cutout space in the wall for light between the middle bedroom and the back bedroom.

 882 Second Avenue

-3460 South 300 East
+Life In The ’60s @ 3460 South 300 East

 205 Second Avenue

 I found another place I lived for a short while.
-I remember I was evicted from this place because the landlady didn’t like me or my friends.
-In today’s world I would have been able to sue for damages or unlawful eviction.
+I remember they evicted me from this place because the landlady didn’t like me or my friends.
+In today’s world, I would have been able to sue for damages or unlawful eviction.
 I was a very nice older apartment solidly built.